3vot/clay/NewGettingStarted.md

 ```
 and choose the store you want to delete.

-#### Hope you love your first experience with 3vot's Front End as a Service Platform.
+#### Hope you love your first experience with 3vot's Front End as a Service Platform!
 #### For support, pair programming sessions or any feedback, please visit us at [3vot.com](http://3vot.com/)